SkylineCommunications/dataminer-docs/develop/TOOLS/DIS/Tutorials/DisMibBrowser.md

 - Download the tutorial files [from GitHub](https://github.com/SkylineCommunications/Tutorials-DIS-MIB_Browser)

-## Step 1: Open the connector solution
+## Step 1: Opening the connector solution

-After downloading the tutorial files, double click on the 'Tutorials-DIS-MIB_Browser.sln' file to open Visual Studio with the connector solution.
+Once you have downloaded the tutorial files, double-click the *Tutorials-DIS-MIB_Browser.sln* file to open Visual Studio with the connector solution.

 ## Step 2: Exploring the DIS MIB Browser functionalities